 This policy applies to the education program and activities of Allegheny College, to address conduct that takes place on the campus or on property owned or controlled by the college at college-sponsored events, or in buildings owned or controlled by the college's recognized student organizations.

-The Respondent must be an employee or student at Allegheny in order for this policy to apply.
-Where the respondent has dual status or where there are multiple respondents with varying statuses, College officials have discretion to determine whether to pursue the matter under the Code of Student Conduct or under the process
+The College is responsible for addressing alleged discriminatory conduct over which it exercised disciplinary authority or otherwise has substantial control.
+Where the respondent has dual status or where there are multiple respondents with varying statuses, College officials have discretion to determine whether to pursue the matter under the Code of Student Conduct or under the process.

-This policy can also be applicable to the effects of off-campus misconduct that effectively deprive someone of access to Allegheny College's educational programs.
-The college may also extend jurisdiction to off-campus and/or to online conduct when the Title IX Consultant determines that the conduct affects a substantial college interest.
+This policy also applies if the effects of off-campus misconduct effectively deprive someone of access to Allegheny College's educational programs.
+The College may also extend jurisdiction to off-campus and/or to online conduct when the College exercises jurisdiction over those contexts pursuant to other College policies or the Title IX Coordinator determines that the conduct affects a substantial college interest.